SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 	- published : a permanent exposition, will not be edited or removed

 __doi__ :
-	if published, most expsoitions will have a DOI.
+	if published, most expositions will have a DOI.

 __published in__:
 	This shows in which portal(s) the exposition is published in